PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 tests cover both owners.
 Commit and push this unit.
 Begin the next unit with a fresh characterize-first audit and never create, update, or reopen a pull request.

+## Post-SiNet BatchMatMul result characterization

+The next bounded-store unit is limited to the three consecutive post-SiNet BatchMatMul locals after `cleanup.post_cleanup.sa_pa_mirrorpad` and before the retained `_post_sinet_qkv_attention_results` composite.
+The affine-input, Reshape/SE, and adjoint-flag owners each return one bounded integer counter;
+their runtime semantics are already covered, and none of the three locals is loaded.

+The affine-input test module now has a strict expected-failure contract for the three exact `cleanup.post_sinet.batchmatmul_*` records.
+It fixes owner expressions, adjacency, both outer boundaries, and absence of consumers.
+No production source changed.

+The related baseline is `28 passed in 1.20s`.
+Run the same six focused modules and expect one additional strict xfail, then run targeted Ruff, bytecode compilation, and whitespace validation.
+Commit and push characterization before implementation.
+Then change only the three destinations, expand the store contract from 118 to 121, preserve the QKV composite, run sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.